thundergolfer/thundergolfer.github.io/collections/_posts/2022-12-10-email-subscribers-with-modal.md

 | `client_secret` | `GMAIL_AUTH_CLIENT_SECRET` |
 | `refresh_token` | `GMAIL_AUTH_REFRESH_TOKEN` |

 Done!
-The Modal application will use this populated `gmail`
+The Modal application will use this populated `gmail` secret to authenticate with the GMail API.

 ### Put your Google Cloud app 'in production'